L’Oreal Hair Relaxer Lawsuit | July 2024 Update

 Hair Relaxer Lawsuits Fall Under Product Liability Law

-The hair relaxer lawsuits filed with L’Oreal as a defendant fall under product liability law, which is meant to hold manufacturers accountable for defective or dangerous products.
+A hair relaxer lawsuit filed with L'Oreal as a defendant falls under product liability law, which is meant to hold manufacturers accountable for defective or dangerous products.
 There are three types of product liability claims: ones that involve design defects, manufacturing defects, and a failure by the manufacturer to disclose the dangers involved with a product.
-L’Oreal can be held accountable in a product liability lawsuit for failing to warn consumers about the dangerous EDCs contained in their hair relaxers.
+L'Oreal can be held accountable in a product liability lawsuit for failing to warn consumers about the dangerous EDCs contained in their hair relaxers.

 Can You Join the L'Oreal Hair Relaxer Lawsuit MDL?